hamada-g/blue-lab/docs/lab-journal.md

 - Phase 1 storage allocations were reduced to keep the lab lightweight and practical on the available SSD space
 - Hyper-V is the active virtualization platform for Phase 1
 - A single external virtual switch will be used initially to keep VM networking simple and reliable
+- The first VM to be built is the Wazuh server

 ### Questions / Unknowns
-- What internal IP range or naming scheme should be used for the VMs?
 - Should the Linux endpoint use Ubuntu Desktop or Ubuntu Server?
-- What exact order should the VMs be created in?
+- What exact order should the remaining VMs be created in?
-- Which VM should be built first?
+- Will Ubuntu boot cleanly with the current Hyper-V defaults?
+- What hostname and IP will the Wazuh server ultimately use inside the lab?

 ### Problems Encountered
 - A Wazuh agent installation/configuration window was opened before the Wazuh server existed, which clarified that agent deployment must occur after the manager is built

 ### Next Step
-Download and document the Ubuntu Server installation media for the Wazuh server VM.
+Start the wazuh-server VM and install Ubuntu Server 24.04 LTS.